Toooorch/q-player/README.md

 Experience Q-dance Radio in the easiest way possible.
 Just open this lightweight app, press play, and enjoy the music—no hassle, no distractions.

 Features
-- Compatible with Windows and macOS
+- Compatible with Windows, macOS and Linux
 - Stream Q-dance Radio effortlessly
 - Always on top for uninterrupted listening
 - See now playing info: album cover, track name, and artist